vanHeemstraPublications/dev-to/articles/panic_room_home_assistant_series/panic-room-home-assistant-episode-03.md

 You will see the Home Assistant **onboarding screen** — a clean, calm interface asking you to prepare for setup.

+Before diving into onboarding, do a quick sanity check: navigate to **Settings → System → Storage**.
+You should see roughly **55–60 GB available** (the 64 GB virtual disk, minus OS partitions).
+If it shows 0.0 GB, the partition expansion did not happen — shut down the VM, verify the `prl_disk_tool resize` step completed correctly, and try again.

+All good?
 The panic room is built.
 The door is solid.
 The cameras are ready.
+The walls are thick.
 All that remains is to turn on the lights, configure the system, and move in.

 That is Episode 4's job.